mnhs2502/Embedded-Temporal-Management-System-ETMS-/README.md

 An industrial-grade, state-machine-driven productivity controller developed for the **ATmega328P (Arduino Nano)** platform.
 This project demonstrates the complete engineering lifecycle, from firmware architecture and virtual circuit verification in **Proteus VSM** to a verified **physical hardware prototype**.

 ## 🛠️ Project Overview
-The ETMS is designed to automate work-rest cycles (Pomodoro technique) using a non-blocking firmware architecture.
-By utilizing the **I2C communication protocol**, the system minimizes GPIO overhead, allowing for future expansion of sensors or actuators.
+The ETMS is a specialized embedded solution designed to automate productivity cycles.
+By utilizing the **I2C communication protocol** and a non-blocking timing architecture, the system provides high responsiveness and precision for time-critical tasks.

-### Key Technical Features:
+### 🚀 Key Technical Features:
+* **Preset Operational Profiles (Dual-Mode):** Integrated support for industry-standard intervals:
+    * **Profile A:** 25-minute Work / 5-minute Break.
+    * **Profile B:** 50-minute Work / 10-minute Break.
 * **Finite State Machine (FSM):** Robust logic handling transitions between `WORK`, `BREAK`, `PAUSE`, and `ALARM` states.
-* **Non-Blocking Timing:** Implemented using `millis()` logic to ensure high responsiveness for user inputs and background tasks without processor stalls.
+* **Non-Blocking Timing:** Implemented using `millis()` logic to ensure continuous monitoring of user inputs (button interrupts) without processor stalls.
-* **I2C Bus Integration:** Drives a 16x2 LCD via the **PCF8574** I/O expander, reducing 6-pin parallel wiring to a 2-wire serial bus (**SDA/SCL**).
+* **I2C Bus Integration:** Drives a 16x2 LCD via the **PCF8574** I/O expander, optimizing the hardware footprint by reducing 6-pin parallel wiring to a 2-wire serial bus (**SDA/SCL**).
-* **EEPROM Data Persistence:** Automatic caching of cycle progress to non-volatile memory to prevent session loss during power interruptions.
+* **EEPROM Persistence:** Automatic caching of session progress to non-volatile memory to prevent data loss during power interruptions.
-* **Hardware Verification:** Full schematic simulation in Proteus to pre-verify signal integrity, I2C addressing (**0x27**), and bus contention issues.

 ---